Clinton County Suicide Hotline Available at All Times

 Community Education Opportunities

-Educational sessions noting the Myths of Suicide along with the Facts of Suicide are available for presentation in your school, business, organization by clicking here.
+Educational sessions using the current 'best practices' and evidence-based materials are available for presentation in your school, business, organization by clicking here.
 You will be able to hear about the startling national statistics over the 20th century and see the most recent North Country statistics.
 Risk Factors as well as Protective Factors are addressed with presentations focusing on adolescents and young adults (10-24 years old) to Suicide Across the LifeSpan.
-The Advocacy program of BHSN partners with NAMI:CV in these presentations which are anywhere from an hour to three hours in length, depending on your needs.
+The Advocacy program of BHSN partners with the Clinton County Coalition to Prevent Suicide to make these presentations avalable by nationally-trained presenters.
+THese sessions are anywhere from 90-minutes to 2 days in length, depending on your interest and needs.

 Warning Signs of Suicide